-Helpful Adaptive Equipment for Home
+Adaptive Equipment for Home

-Walker If you would like, you can purchase or order an Cane adaptive equipment kit (sock aide, long-handled shoe horn, reacher, long-handled sponge), canes, Reacher grab bars, tub benches or tub chairs, raised toilet seats, commodes, sock aide, shoe horn, and long-handled Raised Toilet Seat bath sponge from the St. Croix Falls, Frederic, or Unity Commode Pharmacy.
-Some of these items may be available to borrow from the ADRC in Balsam Lake through their Toilet Safety Frame equipment lending program.
-Tub Bench Most insurance plans do not cover expenses around purchasing or renting these items.
-It is important to Tub/Shower Chair check with your insurance before purchasing them.
-Please feel free to contact us if you have any questions.
-Handheld Shower Your insurance may cover the cost of a walker.
-Long-Handled Bath Sponge We can provide you with a walker when you go home.
-Grab Bars Please discuss this with your Care Coordinator and Physical Therapist.
-Sock Aide St. Croix Falls Pharmacy: 715.483.0426 Shoe Horn Frederic Pharmacy: 715.327.4208 Elastic Shoelaces /Slip-On Shoes Unity Pharmacy: 715.825.4498 ADRC: 877.485.2372 Physical/Occupational Rehabilitation 715.483.0265 or 800.828.3627
+Walker You can purchase or order an adaptive equipment Cane kit (sock aide, long-handled shoe horn, reacher, long-handled sponge), canes, grab bars, tub benches or tub chairs, raised toilet seats, commodes, sock aide, shoe horn, and long-handled bath sponge from the St. Croix Falls, Frederic, or Unity Pharmacy.
+Some of these items may be available to borrow from the ADRC in Balsam Lake through their equip- ment lending program.
+Raised Toilet Seat Commode Toilet Safety Frame Tub Bench Tub/Shower Chair Most insurance plans do not cover expenses around purchasing or renting these items.
+It is Handheld Shower important to check with your insurance before purchasing them.
+Please feel free to contact us if Long-Handled Bath Sponge you have any questions.
+Grab Bars Your insurance may cover the cost of a walker.
+We can provide you with a walker when you go home.
+Reacher Please discuss this with your Discharge Planner and Sock Aide Physical Therapist.
+Shoe Horn St. Croix Falls Pharmacy: 715.483.0426 Frederic Pharmacy: 715.327.4208 Elastic Shoelaces Unity Pharmacy: 715.825.4498 ADRC: 877.485.2372 Physical/Occupational Rehabilitation 715.483.0265 or 800.828.3627